pgailinas/videoqa-representation-comparison/README.md

 ## Research Objective

 The objective of this project is to compare pretrained and self-supervised video representations for downstream multiple-choice VideoQA.
-Learned autoencoder video representations are evaluated against pretrained CLIP video representations using a shared CLIP text embedding dataset, a common downstream classifier, and an identical evaluation framework.
+Learned `autoencoder_video` representations are evaluated against pretrained `clip_video` representations using shared `clip_text` representations, a common Fusion MLP classifier, and an identical evaluation framework.

 ## Experimental Framework

-The experimental framework consists of three complementary pipelines:
+The project implements three complementary VideoQA pipelines:

-- Baseline VideoQA using Qwen2-VL
+* **Baseline VideoQA** using Qwen2-VL and the original videos.
-- Representation-Based VideoQA using pretrained CLIP video and shared CLIP text embeddings
+* **Representation-Based VideoQA** using pretrained `clip_video` representations together with shared `clip_text` representations.
-- Representation-Based VideoQA using self-supervised autoencoder video embeddings and shared CLIP text embeddings
+* **Representation-Based VideoQA** using self-supervised `autoencoder_video` representations together with the same shared `clip_text` representations.

-Development-mode execution is used to validate notebook functionality and tune experiment parameters before full-dataset evaluation.
-The representation-based pipelines share identical text representations, classifier, and evaluation methodology, isolating the impact of the video representation.
+Development-mode execution supports rapid experimentation, debugging, and parameter tuning before full-dataset evaluation.
+The two representation-based pipelines use an identical Fusion MLP classifier, multiple-choice prediction workflow, and evaluation methodology, allowing differences in performance to be attributed primarily to the quality of the video representations.

-Shared CLIP text and pretrained CLIP video embeddings are generated once and stored as reusable shared artifacts.
-These artifacts are reused across all downstream representation-based VideoQA experiments, while autoencoder-generated video representations remain experiment-specific.
+Shared CLIP text and CLIP video representations are generated once and reused across experiments, while autoencoder video representations remain experiment-specific.

 The project focuses on:

--   Video Question Answering (VideoQA)
+* Video Question Answering (VideoQA)
--   Self-Supervised Learning
+* Self-Supervised Learning
--   Autoencoders
+* Autoencoders
--   Video Representation Learning
+* Video Representation Learning
--   Multimodal Representation Learning
+* Multimodal Representation Learning
--   CLIP Representations
+* CLIP Representations
--   Latent Feature Learning
+* Latent Feature Learning
--   Multiple-Choice VideoQA
+* Multiple-Choice VideoQA
--   Experimental Performance Analysis
+* Experimental Performance Analysis

 ## Dataset